Open-Attestation/adr/issuing_using_did.md

 2. How might an issuer who is identified with DID be able to issue verifiable document directly by signing on it?
 3. How might we revoke a document issued directly with DID?

-## Background

-There were request to the team for issuers to be able to sign on a document directly using an Ethereum private key directly.
-The original solution was include a new proving method to allow issuers to use a key to sign on the document [[1]](https://github.com/Open-Attestation/oa-verify/pull/91).
-There were suggestions as part of the original discussion which propose how might one be able to associate the unknown key to a DNS by inserting a DNS record to bind the relationship [[2]](https://github.com/Open-Attestation/adr/pull/22).

 ## Approach

-This document revisits the entire discussion to form an understanding of the guiding principles which leads to implementation detail at the end.
+This document forms an understanding of the guiding principles which leads to implementation detail at the end.

 ## Guiding Principles